-An all natural sunscreen can be easily made from essential oils.
-Essential oils have been used for thousands of years to prevent sunburn, treat burns and sunburn successfully!
+An all natural sunscreen essential oils may help.
+Essential oils have traditionally been used for thousands of years to prevent sunburn, accelerate burn healing and sunburn.

 Did you know that the Egyptians mixed Myrrh with animal fat to prevent Sunburn?
 Yes, we have seen the Egyptians drawings showing men and women with "cylindrical cones" on their head and thought oddly of this tradition.
 But, the cones actually contained the all natural sunscreen mixture!

-What Essential Oils are best for Natural Protection?
+What Essential Oils were Traditionally used for Natural Protection?

 What Oils can I use as a Carrier Oil?

-There are natural vegetable oils that provide great moisturizing and sun protection as well.
+There are natural vegetable oils that provide great moisturizing and some limited sun protection as well.
 Here is a list of suggested oils:

 Most people gasp when I tell them this because they only know the strong artificial coconut oil smell that is in the commercially made sun tan oil.
 But I can ensure you, the smell is very faint and mixed with the lavender I actually smell quite pleasing!

-The home made sun tan oil should be stored out of the direct sunlight and in a cool place when you are out of the sun so it does not degrade.
+If you are successful making your own, store it in a cool place out of the sun so it does not degrade.
 Once oils are mixed with vegetable oils they start to breakdown to some extent so my advice is to make the sunscreen in small batches as needed!

 What Essential Oils Should I Avoid in the Sun?